What You Need to Know About CalSavers’ June 30 Deadline

 How will CalSavers work for employees?

 Employees will receive a notice 30 days before they are automatically enrolled in CalSavers.
-They can join or opt-out.
+They can join by doing nothing or opt-out.
 If they join, a standard deduction of 5% from gross pay will be automatically deducted from their payroll with an annual auto-escalation of 1% until it reaches 8%.
-However, each employee has the option to select their own contribution rate.
+However, each employee has the option to select their own contribution rate or opt out of auto-escalation.

 Contributions will be invested in a Roth IRA within a simple target date fund.
 Savers will pay between approximately 0.825% and 0.95% of their balance annually, depending on investment choices, in AUM fees which is taken from the balance as an administration cost; the account belongs to the employee even if they change jobs.